-You can search RePorter using many query strategies ranging from MESH terms to names of Investigators.
+You can search RePORTER using many query strategies ranging from MESH terms to names of Investigators.

 Figure 3.
-Can search NIH Reporter for funded projects with similarities to your project.
+Search NIH RePORTER for funded projects with similarities to your project.

-You can also search NIH RePORTER for similar projects with similarities to your concept/proposal by using the MatchMaker tool.
+You can also search NIH RePORTER for projects with similarities to your concept/proposal by using the Matchmaker tool.
 Enter abstracts or other scientific text and Matchmaker will return a list of similar projects from RePORTER.
 These matches are based on the terms and concepts used in the submitted text.